Veterinary Scholars Program

 - 3.45 for all additional semesters

-Offers of admission to the Veterinary Scholars program are usually made during the month of July.
+Offers of admission to the Veterinary Scholars program are usually made by mid-April.
 Once admitted, students must meet the eligibility criteria outlined above.
 In the event that a student does not meet the academic and performance requirements, the offer of early provisional admission to the veterinary college is void; however, the student may still apply for admission to the veterinary college through the regular application process.

-Responsibility for academic advising of the Veterinary Scholars students will remain with the undergraduate advising offices in consultation with the Admissions and Enrollment Manager for the College of Veterinary Medicine.
+Responsibility for academic advising of the Veterinary Scholars students will remain with the undergraduate advising offices in consultation with the Director of Student Services for the College of Veterinary Medicine.
 Veterinary school faculty mentors will be assigned to the Veterinary Scholars to assist them in further defining career goals.
 Second year veterinary students will be paired with the Veterinary Scholars as Big Siblings.

-Application materials must be submitted by May 1 to the Student Services Center of the College of Veterinary Medicine.
+Application materials must be submitted on-line by February 1 to the College of Veterinary Medicine.
 The following items are necessary in order for your application to be considered complete:

 - Submitted online:

-- Personal Evaluations: 1 from a Science Teacher and 1 from an Adult Leader of an organization (Note: Relatives or guardians should not perform personal evaluations)
+- Names and Contact Information of Personal Evaluators: 1 from a Science Teacher and 1 from an Adult Leader of an organization (Note: Relatives or guardians should not perform personal evaluations)

 (All information submitted by and on behalf of an applicant becomes the property of the Purdue University College of Veterinary Medicine.)

-- All application materials must be submitted by May 1st to be considered.
+- The online application must be submitted by February 1st to be considered.

-- Applicants will be informed of their status via email by mid-May.
+- Applicants will be informed of their status via email by the end of February.

-- Applicants invited to campus for interviews will have their interview on their STAR visit to campus.
+- Applicants invited for interviews will have their interview in mid-March.

-- Applicants will receive the final VS admission decisions by mid-July.
+- Applicants will receive the final VS admission decisions by mid-April.